RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions: Introduction

-To generate explanations based on user-specified foils, we adapt the model reconcilation framework presented in \cite{chakraborti2017plan}.
-In particular, when the user provides a partial-plan as a foil (representative of a set of expected plans) that is invalid in the system's true model, the system can generate an explanation that refutes the foil.
+To generate explanations based on user-specified foils, we introduce the idea of a {\em Minimally Contrastive Explanation (MCrE)}, that extends the idea of model reconciliation explanations \cite{chakraborti2017plan} to answer explicit contrastive queries.
+We introduce a model-space search and approximation capable of generating MCrE for cases where user foils are represented as partial-plans.
 A partial-plan can informally be seen as a set of actions with ordering constraints that represent a set of potential solutions to a planning problem \cite{kambhampati1995planning}.
 Along with providing foil-based explanations, inspired from ideas in iterative planning \cite{smith2012planning}, we consider the case of proactive preference elicitation where plan suggestions are refined based on the specified foil, which are an indication of the user's latent preferences.
 We look at three different interaction strategies through which plan suggestions are refined-- (1) we develop a novel encoding to generate the nearest plan to the specified foil which implies using the largest possible part of the foil, (2) we employ a search through the space of subsets of the foil to find sets containing conflicting actions and present these sets for the user to resolve, thereby eliciting their preference to generate a plan suggestion and (3) we look to present all the maximal plausible subsets of the foil to the user as options to choose from and use that selection to provide a plan that the user prefers.

 In this paper, we start by giving a background of the explanations paradigm that we will leverage.
-Then, we provide an overview of the implemented interface and detailed illustration of the domain.
-With the help of use-cases, we showcase the two technical problems that can be addressed by our system.
-Finally, we discuss the design principles laid out in the Human-Computer Interaction (HCI) literature that our system follows.
+Then, we provide an overview of the implemented interface and a detailed illustration of the domain.
+With the help of the use-case, we showcase the two technical problems that can be addressed by our system.
+Finally, we discuss the evaluation conducted for all the aspects of the system and conclude with the path forward for operational deployment.